“Each of us has a unique part to play in the healing of the world.”

 - Possible reduction in heartburn and snoring

-Every pregnant women knows the benefits of having a foot massage!
+Every pregnant women/person knows the benefits of having a foot massage!
 When our feet are feeling good, we are feeling good.

-During pregnancy a mother may not pay special attention to her feet.
-Having a regular foot massage can help to alleviate some of her discomfort as well as to freshen up her step.
+During pregnancy a mother/perosn may not pay special attention to their feet.
+Having a regular foot massage can help to alleviate some of their discomfort as well as to freshen up their step.

 Using foot massage in pregnancy is different from a reflexology treatment.
 Whilst reflexology can be very relaxing and feel nice it is also a specialized treatment modality that ‘works’ on a specific points on the entire foot.
 For more specific results reflexology is a great alternative way of helping the body to heal.

-A Foot massage on the other hand is meant to be used as a tool for relaxation only and by gently rubbing the entire foot a pregnant woman can receive some tender care in a place that really needs it, her feet.
+A Foot massage on the other hand is meant to be used as a tool for relaxation only, and by gently rubbing the entire foot a pregnant woman/person can receive some tender care in a place that really needs it, their feet.